microsoft/vscode-docs/release-notes/latest.md

 ![yo code language](images/0_9_0/yocodelanguage.png)

-The generator will prompt you for other information such an extension name (this should be unique to avoid clashing with other extensions) and the language name, aliases and file extensions.
+The generator will prompt you for other information such a unique name (this should be unique to avoid clashing with other customizations) and the language name, aliases and file extensions.

 When the generator is finished, copy the complete output folder to a new folder under `.vscode/extensions`.
 When you restart VS Code, your new language will be visible in the language specifier dropdown and you'll get full colorization and bracket/tag matching for files matching the language's file extension.